itsdrewmiller/angular-perfect-scrollbar/README.md

 angular-perfect-scrollbar
 =========================

-This is a small directive to allow the use of [perfect-scrollbar](https://github.com/noraesae/perfect-scrollbar) in angular.
+This is a small directive to allow the use of [perfect-scrollbar](https://github.com/noraesae/perfect-scrollbar) in AngularJS.

 You can just use the file (in the *src* directory) as is - you only need to pay attention to the other stuff for further development.
-It is also available on [Bower](http://bower.io) as 'angular-perfect-scrollbar'.
+It is also available from [Bower](http://bower.io) as 'angular-perfect-scrollbar'.

 Installation
 =========================